MickeMakaron/gyg-framework/README.md

 gyg-framework
 =============

-Framework for easy setup of individual controllers.
+Framework for easy setup of controllers.